The exact process of a Chapter 13 Bankruptcy varies from case to case, but here are the general steps that are followed:

 4. Review Draft of Petition

-We will then draft your bankruptcy petition and give you a copy for your review.
+We will then draft your Chapter 13 Bankruptcy petition and give you a copy for your review.
 We will need you to look over the petition in its entirety to make sure all assets, debts, income, expenses and statements regarding your finances are true and accurate to the best of your knowledge and belief.

 5. Review, Sign & File